alexaandru/go-sitter-forest/README.md

 include in this term ALL the files coming from parsers, not just parser.c) files are documented below.

-For one thing ALL changes are fully automated, no change is ever made manually, so inspecting the automation should give you a clear picture of all the changes performed to the code, changes which are detailed below:
+For one thing ALL changes are fully automated (any exceptions are noted below), no change is ever made manually, so inspecting the automation should give you a clear picture of all the changes performed to the code, changes which are detailed below:

 - the include paths are rewritten to use a flat structure (i.e. `"tree_sitter/parser.h"` becomes `"parser.h"`); This makes the automation simpler as we download all files from